aw-junaid/Quantum-Mechanics/README.md

 - [Quantum Computing Now](https://anchor.fm/quantumcomputingnow) - Podcast by Ethan Hansen covering three main topics: the basics of quantum computing, interviews and the latest news.
 - [The Qubit Guy's Podcast](https://www.classiq.io/insights#podcasts) - Podcast by Yuval Boger from [Classiq Technologies](https://www.classiq.io) featuring thought leaders from the quantum computing industry.

-## Content in Non-English Languages

-- [Quantum Computing in Portuguese](https://github.com/smendoncabruna/ComputacaoQuantica) - A repository with curated content on Quantum Computing in Portuguese.

 ## License